MatthewReid854/reliability/docs/Importing data from Excel.rst

 - Convert_data.xlsx_to_FNRN
 - Convert_data.xlsx_to_FR

-These three functions should be use for data in their respective format (XCN, FNRN, FR).
-Note that the columns of the xlsx file should be in the same order as the name of the data format.
+These three functions should be used only for data in their respective format (XCN, FNRN, FR).
+This means that the columns of the xlsx file should be in the same order as the name of the data format.
 For example, xlsx_to_XCN is expecting to receive an xlsx file with 3 columns corresponding to X, C, and N. If these are in a different order they may be misinterpreted or trigger an error.

-Each of the three data formats has a reduced form as follows:
+Each of the three data formats has an acceptable reduced form as follows:

 - XCN reduced form is XC and all rows are assumed to have a quantity of 1
 - FNRN reduced form is FN and it is assumed that there is no right censored data
 - FR reduced form is F and it is assumed that there is no right censored data

-For more information on data formats with examples, please see .....
+For more information on these three data formats as well as how to convert data between the different formats, please see the section on `Converting data between different formats <https://reliability.readthedocs.io/en/latest/Converting%20data%20between%20different%20formats.html>`_.

 **xlsx_to_XCN**

+This format is the default in most commercial software including Reliasoft and Minitab.
+The sequence of XCN and the names may change between different software, but the format is essentially the same.
+Within `reliability` the XCN format may be reduced to XC (and all items are assumed to have quantity of 1).
+Some other software accepts the further reduced form of X (where there are no censored items and all items have a quantity of 1).
+If you have only failure data that is not grouped, then you should use the FR format as FR has a reduced form of F which is equivalent to X from XCN.

 Inputs:

 -   path - the filepath for the xlsx file.
-Note that you MUST prefix this with r to specify it is raw text. eg. path=r'C:/documents/myfile.xlsx'
+Note that you MUST prefix this with r to specify it is raw text. eg. path=r'C:\Users\Current User\Desktop\XCN.xlsx'
 -   censor_code_in_xlsx - specify the censor code you have used if it does not appear in the defaults.
 Default censor codes that will be recognised (not case sensitive): 'R', 'RC', 'RIGHT CENS', 'RIGHT CENSORED', 'C', 'CENSORED', 'CENS', 'S', 'SUSP', 'SUSPENSION', 'SUSPENDED', 'UF', 'UNFAILED', 'UNFAIL', 'NF', 'NO FAIL', 'NO FAILURE', 'NOT FAILED', 1
 -   failure_code_in_xlsx - specify the failure code you have used if it does not appear in the defaults.
-Default failure codes that will be recognised (not case sensitive): 'F', 'FAIL', 'FAILED', 0
+Default failure codes that will be recognised (not case sensitive): 'F', 'FAIL', 'FAILED', 'FAILURE', 0
 -   censor_code_in_XCN - specify the censor code to be used in XCN format.
 Default is 'C'
 -   failure_code_in_XCN - specify the failure code to be used in XCN format.
 Default is 'F'

 Outputs:

 -   X - event time
 -   C - censor code
 -   N - number of events at each event time

 Methods:

 -   print() - this will print a dataframe of the data in XCN format to the console
 -   write_to_xlsx() - this will export the data in XCN format to an xlsx file at the specified path.

 **xlsx_to_FNRN**

+This format is not used as a data entry format for `reliability` or any commercial software (that the author has used), but is still a valid format which combines aspects of the XCN and FR formats together.
+FNRN is used internally within reliability as part of the MLE algorithms.

 Inputs:

 -   path - the filepath for the xlsx file.
-Note that you must prefix this with r to specify it as raw text. eg. path=r'C:/documents/myfile.xlsx'
+Note that you must prefix this with r to specify it as raw text. eg. path=r'C:\Users\Current User\Desktop\FNRN.xlsx'

 Outputs: